turbot/steampipe-plugin-aws/docs/tables/aws_pinpoint_app.md

 # Table: aws_pinpoint_app

 In Amazon Pinpoint, a project is a collection of recipient information, segments, campaigns, and journeys.
 New Amazon Pinpoint users should start by creating a project.
+Amazon Pinpoint is an AWS service that you can use to engage with your customers across multiple messaging channels.
+You can use Amazon Pinpoint to send push notifications, in-app notifications, emails, text messages, voice messages, and messages over custom channels.
+It includes segmentation, campaign, and journey features that help you send the right message to the right customer at the right time over the right channel.
 ## Examples

 ### Basic info